On $\ell_p$-hyperparameter Learning via Bilevel Nonsmooth Optimization: Smoothing Method for Nonconvex Nonsmooth Bilevel Program

-In the numerical experiment, we used MATLAB \texttt{fmincon} solver implementing the SQP to {compute an $\hat{\varepsilon}$-approximate} KKT point for \eqref{eqn:smoothprob}.
-As for practical stopping criteria of Algorithm~1, we make use of the scaled bilevel (SB-)KKT conditions studied in the subsequent section.
+Though, in Algorithm\,\ref{alg:smoothing}, we do not designate any means for computing an $\hat{\varepsilon}$-approximate KKT point for \eqref{eqn:smoothprob}, sequential quadratic programming (SQP) methods\,\citep{nocedal2006numerical} are promising candidates.
+However, since such SQP methods are designed for solving general constrained problems, we may develop more efficient algorithms by exploiting structure of individual problems.
+This issue will be discussed later in Section~\ref{sec:numeric}.
+See also Appendix\,\ref{appendix:B}.
+As for practical stopping criteria of Algorithm~1, we make use of the scaled bilevel SB-KKT conditions studied in the subsequent section.